Pistol Whip: Development

 Pistol Whip started development in 2018, after low profits from Cloudhead's previous games.
 Speaking on what they wanted from the game, Cloudhead's CEO stated, "We had a really short [financial] runway at that time and we had to look at what was working on market.
 We knew it had to be accessible.
 It had to be really easy to share and compete with friends.
 You had to look good while playing it—we thought about how influencers would look while playing it.
 It had to have high replayability, it needed to be a games-as-a-service model, and, really importantly, it had to be targeted toward the Quest.”
 The studio planned to stop making VR games if the Oculus Quest and Valve Index didn't sell enough to justify developing games for a niche market.
 The majority of the game's success came from the Oculus Quest and its successor.

 Reception

 Pistol Whip received "generally favorable" reviews according to Metacritic.

 Ars Technica praised the auto aim system, writing that it "does just enough legwork to let players focus on speed without completely dumbing the game down".
 Polygon liked the game's action, particularly how it synced up with the music, calling it "amazing" and "stylish".
 Kyle Hilliard of IGN enjoyed the clear visual design, feeling that it communicated the bullets coming at the player, "Not only are they well-highlighted, but on-screen prompts let you know when they’re coming from out of your field of view".

+At the 23rd Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Pistol Whip with Immersive Reality Game of the Year, as well as a nomination for Immersive Reality Technical Achievement.